TerrySoba/WatcomDosToolchain/README.md

 # Open Watcom C++ Toolchain for DOS

-This project contains a simple development chain for cross development of 16bit DOS applications using Linux.
+This project contains a simple development chain for cross development of 16bit DOS applications.
+As it uses Docker for the actual build environment it can be used on Linux and Windows.

 The toolchain contains the following applications:
  * [Open Watcom v2](https://github.com/open-watcom/open-watcom-v2)